-About Mothers Against Greg Abbott
+Mothers Against Greg Abbott

-The Sign That Started It
+The Sign that Started it All

-The morning of Friday August 6th, I wrote down Mothers Against Greg Abbott on a Post-It note, inspired by movements like Mothers Against Drunk Driving and Moms Demand Action.
-So she grabbed the only two poster board sharpies (good thing they were red and blue) and wrote it down.
+On the morning of Friday August 6th, she wrote down Mothers Against Greg Abbott on a Post-It note, drawing inspiration from movements like Mothers Against Drunk Driving and Moms Demand Action.
+So she grabbed the only two poster board sharpies she owned (good thing they were red and blue) and wrote it down.
 One line in blue, one line in red, one line in blue, one line in red.
 She stepped back and looked at the poster and recognized the acronym, MAGA and said to herself “A MAGA I can finally believe in!”